28geekman/THM-Cyberheroes/README.md

 paste this command to get password

 echo "54321@terceSrepuS" | rev
-# then the output will be SuperSecret@12345
+# then the output will be REDACTED

 login with the creds
 username : h3ck3rBoi
-pasword : SuperSecret@12345
+pasword : (rev "54321@terceSrepuS")

 # you will get the flag in the format of
 flag{REDACTED}